TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

                __delitem__(key)
                discard(key)

-      Delete the message corresponding to *key* from the mailbox.
+      Delete the message corresponding to *key* kutoka the mailbox.

       If no such message exists, a :exc:`KeyError` exception is raised if the method was called as :meth:`remove` or :meth:`__delitem__` but no